 One of the key things an appraiser will check is the size of the property, the size of significant areas in the home, and the size of the structure on the land.
 The appraiser then compares the measurements of the property with others in the area.
 It is essential to understand the target market and potential buyers.
 Other outdoor areas to look at include the garden’s size, the size of the parking area, balcony, terrace, number and size of detached garages/sheds, and many more.

 Number of Bedrooms

 Another crucial element in the property appraisal process is the number of bedrooms, and usually, more bedrooms fetch a higher market value.
 The appraiser will consider the bedrooms’ size and other features like whether they have built-in wardrobes, ensuite bathrooms, or views.
 The appraiser also looks at recently sold properties that share similar bedroom count.

 Fixtures and Fittings

-When it comes to the location, the agent will look at the street property, local attractions, schools, public transport routes, and other amenities that are available in the area.
+When it comes to the location, the appraiser will look at the street property, local attractions, schools, public transport routes, and other amenities that are available in the area.
 Sometimes, the lack of nearby amenities may also attract higher prices as some people prefer quieter streets.